-The senior management team is responsible for managing the day-to-day operation of Eastern AHSN.
-Each member brings skills and experience to deliver on our purpose and ensures we turn great ideas into positive health impact.
+The senior management team is responsible for managing the day-to-day operation of Health Innovation East.
+Each member brings proven experience in helping innovative ideas deliver meaningful change in the real world.

 The board of directors are responsible for the organisation’s corporate governance and is ultimately accountable for the group’s activities, strategy, risk management and financial performance.
-We have a diverse Board with a range of expertise, insights and viewpoints which benefits our organisation and those we partner with.
+Our board has a diverse range of expertise and insights which benefit our organisation and those we partner with.

-Piers has been Eastern AHSN’s Chief Executive since April 2018.
+Piers has been Health Innovation East’s Chief Executive since April 2018.
 He has led a transformation of our business, doubling our headcount and increasing our impact for patients, the wider NHS and the health and life sciences industries in our region.
-From 2019 to 2021 Piers served as Chair of the AHSN Network, comprising 15 member organisations and 800 staff.
+From 2019 to 2021 Piers served as Chair of the Health Innovation Network (formerly the AHSN Network) , comprising 15 member organisations and 800 staff.
 He also set up and led a team at the Department of Health for six months at the start of the pandemic, reviewing and implementing new COVID-19 testing technologies, working alongside Cabinet Office colleagues, the diagnostics industry and the UK’s most senior scientists.

 Piers is a regular speaker at national and international conferences on innovation in the NHS and wider health and care.
-He was previously a partner in management consulting at KPMG, working with client management teams in healthcare, higher education and social housing on the biggest issues facing their organisations.
+He was previously a Partner in management consulting at KPMG, where he led the firm’s Management Consulting practice in healthcare.
+He also worked with client management teams in healthcare, higher education and social housing on the biggest issues facing their organisations.

-Piers is a Chartered Accountant and previously spent ten years in KPMG’s transaction services practice, supporting private and public sector clients in major commercial deals.
+Piers is a Chartered Accountant and previously spent ten years in KPMG’s transaction services practice in his earlier career, supporting private and public sector clients in major commercial deals.
 He holds a MA in Classics from Balliol College, Oxford, and two recent qualifications in Executive Coaching from Henley Business School.

 “The UK is home to some of the most brilliant researchers and innovators in healthcare and life sciences.
-At Eastern AHSN we are privileged to work in a region which has more than its fair share of world-leading universities, start-ups and larger companies, as well as the outstanding researchers and practitioners in our NHS.
+At Health Innovation East we are privileged to work in a region which has more than its fair share of world-leading universities, start-ups and larger companies, as well as the outstanding researchers and practitioners in our NHS.
 However, in common with the rest of the UK, we need to get better at scaling these solutions so that they are deployed more widely and more quickly into our health and care system.
-I am proud to lead Eastern AHSN and to play our part in solving this challenge.”
+I am proud to lead Health Innovation East and to play our part in solving this challenge.”

-Jag provides clinical governance oversight into Eastern AHSN’s programmes of work and is a strong and passionate advocate for the potential of technology to deliver better care and more effective services.
+Jag provides clinical governance oversight into Health Innovation East’s programmes of work and is a strong and passionate advocate for the potential of technology to deliver better care and more effective services.

-He has been an honorary fellow of the Judge Business School since 2018, from which he holds an executive MBA in business administration, is a non-executive director at Royal Papworth Hospital NHS Foundation Trust and a Trustee at Macmillan Cancer Support.
+He has been an honorary fellow of the Judge Business School since 2018, from which he holds an executive MBA in business administration, is a non-executive director at Royal Papworth Hospital NHS Foundation Trust and a Trustee at Macmillan Cancer Support and an Associate at Deloitte.

 “Great ideas only make an impact when they are put into practice.
 The best ideas will have obvious patient benefit.
 If we can clearly articulate evidence of this benefit to the healthcare system, clinicians can make an informed decision with their patients.”

-Sarah is the Implementation Lead for the NIHR East of England Applied Research Collaborations (ARC) and is the NIHR Mental Health Implementation Network team (MHIN) co-lead for implementation of evidence-based solutions at a national level.
+Sarah is also appointed to the Implementation Lead role for the NIHR East of England Applied Research Collaborations (ARC) and works with partners in both the ARC and the Health Innovation Network to support the implementation of promising applied health and care research.
+She is the NIHR Mental Health Implementation Network team (MHIN) co-lead for implementation of evidence-based solutions, working in sites in Norfolk, Yorkshire, and Greater Manchester.

-Mark’s role spans both Eastern AHSN and Cambridge University Health Partners (CUHP).
+Mark’s role spans both Health Innovation East and Cambridge University Health Partners (CUHP).
 His role includes leadership of a portfolio of projects to develop capacity and capability in the region to integrate data to gain insights that inform health and care delivery and clinical research.
-He is Director of the East of England Sub-National Secure Data Environments (SNSDE) programme and sits on the East of England NHS Digital Portfolio Programme Board.
+He is Director of the East of England Sub-National Secure Data Environment (SN-SDE) programme and sits on the East of England NHS Digital Portfolio Programme Board.

 “Recent advances in clinical imaging, pathology and genomic technologies have led to remarkable progress in understanding disease, but the power of these technologies cannot be fully realised until the immense volume of data generated can be integrated, then analysed.
 Our projects are all in pursuit of this aim, to improve health whilst keeping data safe and protecting the privacy of individuals.”

-She has held quality improvement, information analytics and performance management roles in multiple NHS trusts, strategic health authorities and the Department of Health and worked on several national improvement programmes, including the successful Healthcare Associated Infections programme.
+Caroline has 20 years NHS experience and has held quality improvement, information analytics and performance management roles in multiple NHS trusts, strategic health authorities and the Department of Health, working on several national improvement programmes, including the successful Healthcare Associated Infections programme.

 Caroline holds a postgraduate diploma in leadership and management in public services and is an Institute for Healthcare Improvement (IHI) Improvement Advisor.